 Precautions against tick bite (see Tick Bite Prevention) should be taken by people in endemic areas.
 Deer tick nymphs, which attack humans, are small and difficult to see.
 Once attached to the skin, they gorge on blood for days.
 Transmission of B. burgdorferi does not usually occur until the infected tick has been in place for > 36 h.
 Thus, searching for ticks after potential exposure and removing them promptly can help prevent infection.

 Routine use of antibiotic prophylaxis to prevent Lyme disease after a recognized tick bite is not recommended.
 Patients with a known tick bite can easily be instructed to monitor the bite site and seek care if rash or other symptoms occur; the diagnostic dilemma of Lyme is most prominent when there is no history of tick bite.
 A single dose of doxycycline 200 mg po has been shown to reduce the likelihood of Lyme disease after a deer tick bite.
-According to the 2006 Infections Diseases Society of America (IDSA) guidelines, antibiotic prophylaxis should be offered only when all the following circumstances exist (1):
+According to the 2006 Infectious Diseases Society of America (IDSA) guidelines, antibiotic prophylaxis should be offered only when all the following circumstances exist (1):

 The attached tick can be reliably identified as an adult or nymphal I. scapularis tick.